-If the airflow seems very low when the fan is adjusted to the highest setting regardless of the mode setting, your passenger compartment air filter may need to be replaced.
-See "Maintenance Schedule" or "Passenger Compartment Air Filter" in the Index.
+If the airflow seems very low when the fan is adjusted to the highest setting regardless of the mode setting, your passenger compartment air filter (if equipped) may need to be replaced.
+See "Maintenance Schedule" in the Index.

 Driver's Temperature Lever